zwave-js/node-zwave-js/packages/cc/cc.api.md

 // Warning: (ae-missing-release-tag) "expectedCCResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function expectedCCResponse<TSent extends CommandClass, TReceived extends CommandClass>(cc: CCConstructor<TReceived> | DynamicCCResponse<TSent, TReceived>, predicate?: CCResponsePredicate<TSent, TReceived>): TypedClassDecorator_2<CommandClass>;
+export function expectedCCResponse<TTarget extends typeof CommandClass, TSent extends CommandClass, TReceived extends CommandClass>(cc: CCConstructor<TReceived> | DynamicCCResponse<TSent, TReceived>, predicate?: CCResponsePredicate<TSent, TReceived>): TypedClassDecorator_2<TTarget>;

 // Warning: (ae-forgotten-export) The symbol "S2ExtensionType" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "extensionType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function extensionType(type: S2ExtensionType): TypedClassDecorator<Security2Extension>;
+export const extensionType: <TTarget extends typeof Security2Extension>(type: S2ExtensionType) => TypedClassDecorator<TTarget>;

 // Warning: (ae-missing-release-tag) "FibaroCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //